dragonwasrobot/dragonwasrobot.github.io/_posts/2015-04-25-checking-for-existence-of-i18n-keys.md

 method I could then extract all keys for the `da` and `en` locales, compute their [symmetric difference](http://en.wikipedia.org/wiki/Symmetric_difference), and check that the symmetric difference set is empty.
-In case the set is not empty, which is was not in my case, Spock will print the content of the set in the error message, thus presenting you with the exact keys that need to be translated.
+In case the set is not empty, which it was not in my case, Spock will print the content of the set in the error message, thus presenting you with the exact keys that need to be translated.